 Proxy Command

-command in the LLM Client is used to manage proxy servers that facilitate interaction between the client and language model providers.
+The proxy command in the LLM Client is used to manage proxy servers that facilitate interaction between the client and language model providers.
 It provides a flexible means of routing requests through a specified network point.

 Overview